 From my personal experience, looking for a job and getting one as a person with a disability, is a hard endeavour.
-Not that it is easy for anybody else, but job finding for the disabled is twice as hard.
+Not that it is easy for anybody else, but job finding for persons with disability is twice as hard.

-«“The main purpose of the cover letter is to show you are the best candidate for the position.”»
+«The main purpose of the cover letter is to show that you are the best candidate for the position.»

 I totally agree with him on this.
 The CV and cover letter should showcase your skills above all else.
 You should be able to show that you are competent enough and you will deliver.

 Most people indicate their disability in job openings that favour persons with disability, which is an advantage.
 Here are some of the reasons why you need to communicate your disability early enough.

 You will be more confident during the interview

 When you state your condition beforehand, you will not worry about how you are going to be received.
 I have been invited to two interviews without stating my condition.
 When I stated I could not talk, the interviewers assumed I could also not hear and they started saying how hard it was going to be for them to interview me.
 They were anxious and confused.
 I was never interviewed.
 In the next interview I went to, my confidence was not that good because of the first experience.